- 1 x 2g sachet of living natural yoghurt starter culture

 Tips for non-dairy Yoghurt

 - Some milk alternatives have less sugar to feed the bacteria than dairy milk, so adding a little bit of sugar can help the fermentation process along - about 1½-2 teaspoons of sugar per cup (rice milk doesn’t need extra sugar)

 - You can culture non-dairy milk but it won’t set so you can consider thickening it with options such as pectin, agar, guar gum, tapioca starch or arrowroot starch

 Lactobacillus bulgaricus and Streptococcus thermophiles starter cultures

-10 out of 13 people would recommend this product12/11/2019, By LaylaaThe instructions are a bit confusing are missing some info on how much to use per batch.01/10/2019, By JoeyThis culture is fantastic , makes lots of yoghurt with so little culture needed.29/09/2019, By CindyAbsolutely weak culture.
+11 out of 14 people would recommend this product31/12/2019, By Ann-louiseWorks really well with any substitute12/11/2019, By LaylaaThe instructions are a bit confusing are missing some info on how much to use per batch.01/10/2019, By JoeyThis culture is fantastic , makes lots of yoghurt with so little culture needed.29/09/2019, By CindyAbsolutely weak culture.
 I would really like to see how it makes 50 litres, yogurt thin, made a maximum of 15 litres in total.06/07/2019, By ChelleHaven't used it yet, but I am surprised by how little is in the package.

 Quite pricey for what one gets !